[Analysis] EU socialists fight battle on two fronts in election campaign

 Follow the Lindner

-Her calls for welfare spending cuts are rare but sit uncomfortably with the fact that Scholz's coalition allowed liberal finance minister Christian Lindner the leeway to negotiate stricter fiscal rules, which kicked into force on 1 January.
+Her calls for welfare spending cuts are rare within the party, but sit uncomfortably with the fact that Scholz's coalition allowed liberal finance minister Christian Lindner the leeway to negotiate stricter fiscal rules, which kicked into force on 1 January.

 Although less austerity-focused than the old rules, the current compromise will require member states to cut their budgets by tens of billions this year and is known to be disliked by other socialist governments in Portugal and, to a lesser extent, Spain.